 Once you understand their pace, adjust the difficulty level of your teaching and class exercises to suit your learners’ capabilities.

-Then, break down the course into smaller units, so you have a clear understanding of the content and skills that must be taught.
-Take into consideration the varying abilities and prior knowledge of your students.
+Then, break the course into smaller units to identify the content and skills that need to be taught, while considering your students' varying abilities and prior knowledge.

 Regularly assess and monitor student progress.
-This allows you to identify students’ areas of improvement.
-More importantly, it helps you to adjust your instruction and learning materials accordingly.
+Use this to adjust your instruction and learning materials accordingly, as well as students' areas for improvement.

-A productive learning experience for students with EBD is breaking the reading time into shorter intervals.
-To do this, you can stop in between sessions to ask questions, encourage self-reflection, and clarify some points.
+Break the reading time into shorter intervals.
+Stop in between sessions to ask questions, encourage self-reflection, and clarify some points.
+Doing this will boost their reading comprehension and assist with their cognitive process.

 According to a study conducted in 2022, students with EBD have aggressive tendencies and exhibit disruptive behavior, conduct problems, and self-harm.
-As a teacher, it is your responsibility to handle this situation when it occurs in the classroom and guide your students in the right direction.
+As a teacher, you can handle this situation when it occurs in the classroom and guide your students in the right direction.

 You can do this by understanding the root of the incident and allowing your student to take responsibility by adopting Life-Space Interviewing.
 There are seven steps to this process which you can easily remember by thinking of the acronym I-ESCAPE.